Goat Hill Overlook

 Bright organge foliage in the foreground with the town of New Hope in the distance.

-Retrace the Overlook Trail back to where the trail starts to curve around to the left.
+Retrace the Overlook Trail back to where the trail starts to curve around to the left (passing a trail on the right before that).

 Rocky outcrop overlooking buildings on the other side of the Delaware River.

-// 1.0 mile version: Take the Overlook trail down, retracing the route from earlier directly to the parking lot instead of continuing on WHITE. //
+// 1.0 mile version: Follow the Overlook trail back down, retracing the route from earlier directly to the parking lot instead of continuing on WHITE. //

 To do the full hike loop….
 Turn LEFT to now follow WHITE (Quarry).

-0.8 – Turn RIGHT for a RED side trail to Old Mill Overlook, a somewhat limited view.
-Return from the side trail and continue on WHITE (Quarry).
+0.9 – Turn RIGHT for a RED side trail to Old Mill Overlook, a somewhat limited view.
+Follow the side trail as it loops past another more limited view.

 Long white building see through the trees on the other side of a river.

-Pass a GREEN connector trail (might not notice it).
+Pass a GREEN connector trail (might not notice it, we never do).

 Old Quarry area of Goat Hill Preserve.

-Return from the side trail and continue on WHITE (Quarry).
+Return from the side trail and turn right to continue on WHITE (Quarry).

 WHITE and RED markers on a tree.